shiqing881215/LetsChat/bin/Readme.txt

 Core method : notifyGroupMessage --- get all other users' PrintWriter
 TODO:
-Add remind box to show the private chat invitation
+Add remind box to show the private chat invitation Version 5.2
+Finish BASIC private chat remind box.
+When a user click start private chat button.
+His own private chat window and also the target user private chat window will show at the same time.
+Still remain some disgusting bugs.
+Most of them are validating bugs.
+All basic function done here.
+The remaining work is focused on the bugs and the code refactoring.